 It’s hard to come up with talking points 10 minutes before your meeting.
 That’s why I add talking points to my meeting agenda as they come to mind (whenever I see something I should address with my boss or randomly remember something we should discuss).

-3 Create a template and save it for your upcoming one-on-ones
+3 Create a recurring template

 Having a template that we populate weekly saves us a lot of time.
 It’s also great to know that whenever I think about something I learned, or about a challenge I want to address, I can simply write it down as a talking point and know it will be there next time we have a one-on-one.